PriyanshaNayak/Priyansha__25/README.md

 ## Priyansha here...

 ### I'm a Student and an Aspiring Developer !!!
-• 🔭 I'm currently working on to improve myself in various technical aspects.
+• 🔭 I'm currently worling on to improve myself in various technical aspects.

 • 🌱 I'm currently learning DSA, CP, communication tech and Robotics.